 The WESS licence must be purchased as an add-on module per user – more information on the pricing of this can be found on our website here, or you can contact our sales team.

 Once the licence has been purchased, the corresponding module must be enabled in Workbooks.
-Go to Start > Configuration > Users & Security> Licences and Modules and navigate to the Modules tab.
+Go to Start > Configuration > Account Settings > Licences and Modules and navigate to the Modules tab.
 Tick the checkbox next to ‘Exchange Sync’ and click Save & Close.

 Here is a summarised checklist of actions/information that are required of your IT Partner/Team in order to setup the WESS.
 Further details about the contents of this checklist can be found later on within this Knowledge Base page if required:

 If you are using either of the Microsoft Exchange login methods, you must obtain your Exchange server details.
 When using the 'Microsoft Exchange Impersonation' method, you can use your Impersonation User's login details to autodiscover your Exchange Web Services URL.
 If the autodiscover does not work, you will need to manually obtain your Exchange Web Services URL.
 If you are running Office365 this is most likely to be: https://outlook.office365.com/EWS/Exchange.asmx.

 Impersonation or Direct Authentication

 You must decide if you will go via the Impersonation or Direct Authentication Route.
 We strongly recommend the use of 'Office 365 OAuth', as this simplifies set up of each User - all they will need to do is enter the Office365 login details within their Preferences; you do not need to obtain your EWS URL as this is done via Office365.

 If you choose to use Impersonation, the Impersonation user needs to be setup by your IT Team, and Users' mailboxes need to be setup to authenticate via the Impersonation User.
 You will need the Impersonation User Email and Password.